 Effective tax planning can help you manage your investment strategy.
 We provide information and tools to guide you through this process – and we give you access to current tax information.

-Here is a brief list of the types of forms Virtus Closed-End Funds provides closed-end fund shareholders.
+Here is a brief list of the types of forms we provide to our closed-end fund shareholders.

 1099-DIV: Dividends and Capital Gains Distributions

 Who receives it: Investors in non-retirement accounts who received dividends and/or capital gains distributions over $10, regardless of whether they were reinvested or paid in cash.

 1099-B: Proceeds from a Sale